Our research is editorially independent but we

-Our research is editorially independent but we may earn a commission for purchases made through our links.
+may earn a commission for purchases made through our links.

-Rangeley is a town that sits at the heart of the Rangely Lakes region, a four-season paradise in the mountains of western Maine.
+Rangeley is a beautiful town in Maine that sits at the heart of the Rangely Lakes region, a four-season paradise in the mountains of western Maine.
 Located on Rangeley Lake, it’s surrounded by wilderness while offering lake cruises, swimming, and fishing for landlocked salmon or brook trout.
 Or, paddle across the water while watching for moose, eagles, and herons.
 The mountainous terrain offers scenic trails that bring breathtaking views and you won’t want to miss a tour of Maine Mountain Maple plantation, which turns locally tapped sap into syrup.

 The city of Burlington has a beautiful waterfront located on the eastern shore of Lake Champlain.
-It’s home to Waterfront Park where you can get out on the water and play in the summer, simply relax and enjoy the scenery and spectacular sunsets with pinks and purples splashed over the Adirondacks.
+It’s home to Waterfront Park, where you can get out on the water and play in the summer, simply relax and enjoy the scenery and spectacular sunsets with pinks and purples splashed over the Adirondacks.
 There are many summer festivals, with a different one practically every weekend, and exploring the ECHO Lake Aquarium & Science Center is fun in any season.

 Osage Beach is arguably the best town on the Lake of the Ozarks, with 420 acres of waterfront ideal for boating and many other water sports.
 Nestled in the rolling hills of Central Missouri, the town itself offers a wide range of restaurants, bars, parks, and lakefront resorts.
 There are many state parks in the region and you’ll have access to the rest of the 1,150 miles of scenic shoreline too.

 Flathead Lake is one of the top lake destinations in Montana and the largest natural freshwater lake west of the Mississippi.
 It covers 200 square miles with 185 miles of beautiful shoreline and crystal-clear sapphire waters.
 One of the best towns to base yourself here is Bigfork, which is known for its Old West feel, with resorts similar to what you’d find in Colorado’s mining country.
-There’s plenty of modern delights to enjoy, including art galleries, a theater and festivals like the annual Festival of the Arts.
+There are plenty of modern delights to enjoy, including art galleries, a theater, and festivals like the annual Festival of the Arts.
 In addition to water sports like fishing, swimming, and paddling, there are miles and miles of trails for hiking that provide picturesque views of the lake.
-Plus you’ll have a wealth of accommodation options to choose from, including cabin rentals, hotels, and resorts.
+Plus, you’ll have a wealth of accommodation options to choose from, including cabin rentals, hotels, and resorts.

-One of the top lake destinations in Arizona and the Southwest, Lake Havasu is the perfect spot to cool off drawing many to enjoy swimming, boating, paddling, fishing, and more.
+One of the top lake destinations in Arizona and the Southwest, Lake Havasu is the perfect spot to cool off, drawing many to enjoy swimming, boating, paddling, fishing, and more.
 On land, hike, bike, go off-roading or golf at some of the state’s top courses.
 Plus, there are houseboats for rent along with a wide range of other accommodation options.
 It’s also famous for the London Bridge, the very bridge that was originally built in the U.K. but ended up here, delivered piece by piece in the 1960s.

 While Lake Dillon is close to multiple renowned ski resorts, it’s a summer playground too, with 26 miles of shoreline and a backdrop of the magnificent Rockies.
-Enjoy splashing around, boating, sailing and more.
-Dillon Marina offers charter cruises, boat rentals and weekend sailing regattas.
-You can also fish for your dinner as it’s stocked with salmon, cutthroat and brook trout.
+Enjoy splashing around, boating, sailing, and more.
+Dillon Marina offers charter cruises, boat rentals, and weekend sailing regattas.
+You can also fish for your dinner as it’s stocked with salmon, cutthroat, and brook trout.